williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Serverless architecture.md

 **Please complete these steps at least one day prior to the lab!**

-- Microsoft Azure subscription (non-Microsoft subscription)
+- Microsoft Azure subscription (non-Microsoft subscription).
+You can create a free account at https://azure.com/free.
 - Local machine or an Azure virtual machine configured with:
   - Git (https://git-scm.com/) - accept all defaults when installing
   - Visual Studio Code (https://code.visualstudio.com/download).
 Install these extensions ([instructions for extensions](https://code.visualstudio.com/docs/editor/extension-gallery)):